xuxiaoooo/ABAFnet/README.md

-# ISFARNet
+# ABAFnet
 A Novel Attention-Based Acoustic Feature Fusion Network Approach for Efficient Depression Detection and Analysis

 ---

 ## 📌 Introduction

-This repository contains the implementation of our proposed **ISFARNet**, a novel integrated speech feature attention-based recurrent network for efficient depression detection and analysis.
+This repository contains the implementation of our proposed **ABAFnet**, a novel integrated speech feature attention-based recurrent network for efficient depression detection and analysis.
 The main goal of this project is to provide an accurate and efficient approach for detecting depression using speech data.

 _**Note:** The code we released is not fully final in some details, some parts are debug versions of the code, just the model structure parts are correct.
 Due to our concern about data privacy, we have hidden the loading part about the data, please contact us by email if you need._